Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Methods

+The final photochemical network comprised 92 species (56 originally available in the EPACRIS species, and 36 species newly generated by RMG, not available in the EPACRIS library, as listed in Table C\ref{tbl: newspecies} in Appendix \ref{sec:appendix_c}).
 The network included 2009 reactions (343 original EPACRIS reactions = 40 photochemistry reactions + 248 bi-molecular reactions + 34 ter-molecular reactions + 21 thermo-dissociation reactions, and 1666 reactions newly generated by RMG.
 Except for the 40 photochemistry reactions, the other 1969 reactions are forward-reverse reaction pairs.
 This comprehensive network was used in 1-D photochemical kinetic-transport atmospheric modeling of various temperate sub-Neptune atmospheres, as described in Section \ref{sec:epacris}.